 The Alto Independent School District has adopted a standard dress code for all students, grades Pre-K through 12.
-This code is established to teach proper grooming and hygiene, to prevent disruption, and to minimize safety hazards.
-Students are to be dressed and groomed at all times in a manner that is clean, neat, and modest.
-Alto I.S.D. prohibits any clothing or grooming that, in an administrator's judgment, may reasonably be expected to cause disruption, call attention to him or herself, or interfere with normal school or classroom operations.
+This code is established to teach proper grooming and hygiene, to prevent disruption, and to minimize safety hazards, and maintains a positive learning climate.
+Students are to be dressed and groomed at all times in a manner that is clean, neat, and tailored to fit.
+Alto I.S.D. prohibits any clothing or grooming that, in an administrator's judgment, may reasonably be expected to cause disruption, or interfere with normal school or classroom operations.
 If a staff member determines that a student's grooming violates codes outlined below, the student will be sent to the principal's office for correction to include: Correction; Changing; Detention; Loss of Extracurricular Event Participation and/or Attendance Privileges; I.S.S.; and/or Suspension (for repeat offenses).
+If the problem cannot be corrected at school, the principal will work with the student and parent to obtain an acceptable change of clothing for the student in a way that minimizes loss of instructional time.
 Parent conferences will be required for habitual offenders.
-Students who violate the dress code also choose to take responsibility (consequences) for their actions.
+Students who violate the dress code also choose to take responsibility consequences) for their actions.